Serious Illness Decision Making

 When you are seriously ill, the doctors will speak to you and explain what is going on and how they might treat you.
 But most people who are seriously ill are unable to think properly or speak.
 For example, you may be in a coma, or have a breathing tube.
 If this happens, doctors will usually turn to your Substitute Decision-Maker, a person who would make health care decisions for you if you were not able to.
 Your Substitute Decision-Maker should be someone who can communicate clearly with the health care team, and is willing to make difficult decisions for you during a stressful time, even if it is not something that they would want for themselves.
 Don’t think that your Substitute Decision-Maker will know what is right for you to do by themselves.
 Part of good planning is to choose your substitute decision-maker and communicate clearly to them your values and preferences so they are prepared to speak on your behalf if you were unable to do so.

 Note: The terms Substitute Decision-Maker and Advance Care Plan are used in some areas, but not others – use this chart to find the terms that are used in your province or territory.
+We strongly encourage you to see a lawyer to have the official forms filled out that name your Substitute Decision-maker.

 Watch this video to learn more about how to decide on a Substitute Decision-Maker (click on the arrow in the image below to start the video):